 What the consultant should have said

 "You're using fail2ban, which is good.
 Tell me about your other access controls — key-only SSH, whitelisted admin paths, MFA on the things that matter.
 If those are in place, fail2ban is reducing your noise.
-If they aren't, we need to talk about those first, because fail2ban can't save you."
+If they aren't, we need to talk about those first."

 Instead they wrote a paragraph that scared the client and recommended a £40,000 platform.
 We removed the paragraph.
 We did not buy the platform.
 The server is still running.
 So is fail2ban.